mat-0/Mat-0/.github/CONTRIBUTING.md

 ### Typos

-Please raise an issue for any typos on the site with a link to the offending page. start the first line of an issue with '(sp)' and include a url to the page in question.
+Please raise an issue for any typos on the site with a link to the offending page or file. start the first line of an issue with '(sp)' and include a url to the page in question.
 Language differences (e.g defense vs defence) won't be accepted.

 ### Documentation